keepthrifty/keepthrifty.github.io/_posts/2017-01-09-defeat-four-devious-marketing-tactics.md

 What was sold to you as a benefit is actually more expensive, more wasteful, and less convenient!

 __Your Defense:__ Constantly question what you're being told by advertisers. {% capture tweet-text %}Most companies are more concerned about your dollars than your well-being{% endcapture %}{% include tweet-link.html %}

+## Bonus Tactic - Anchoring

+I'd be remiss if I didn't also send you to this great post from Maggie from Northern Expenditure (hosted on FrugalToFree) about [how to combat the effect of "Anchor Pricing"](http://www.fromfrugaltofree.com/guest-post-save-money-beating-anchor-pricing/){: target="_blank"}.
+Maggie does an awesome job giving you the behavioral economics theory that drives anchor pricing and guides you on how to beat the tactic altogether.

 ## Stay Vigilant